Antonina Pirozhkova

-Biography
+Early life and education

 Antonina Nikolaevna Pirozhkova was born on 1 July 1909 in the village of Krasny Yar, Tomsk Governorate, Siberia.
 Her father died when she was fourteen, and she helped support her family by tutoring children at mathematics.
 In 1926, she joined Tomsk Polytechnic University to study construction and engineering, graduating four years later.

+Relationship with Isaac Babel

 In 1932, Pirozhkova met the writer Isaac Babel.
 They began to live together in 1934 and had a daughter Lidiya in 1937.
 Babel was separated from his wife, and he did not enter into a formal marriage with Pirozhkova.
 However, following his death, the Soviet authorities recognised her as his heir.

 Babel was executed at the Lubyanka on 27 January 1940.
 Neither his mother nor Pirozhkova was informed that he was in a Siberian gulag.
 Pirozhkova received confirmation of his death only in 1954, and even then was told that he had died in 1941 during the Second World War.
 Babel's papers including manuscripts, notebooks and his letters to her, were confiscated by the NKVD.
 Their fate remains unknown.

-Pirozhkova and her daughter were evacuated during the war to Abkhazia.